trip info

 If you are planning your family vacation in Nepal during the monsoon, this trek will be the perfect place for you.
 This Lower Mustang Trek is an ideal vacation for your family as it features the picturesque deserts of Mustang along with the holy temple of Muktinath, giving the best of both nature and culture.

-Customize Your Trek:
+Customize Your Lower Mustang Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Lower Mustang trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

-10-day Lower Mustang Trek Itinerary
+10-Days Lower Mustang Trek Itinerary

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in.
-You will be briefed about your upcoming adventure, and rest of the day is free for you to relax or explore around your hotel.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel Vajra
+Accommodation: Hotel Moonlight

 After breakfast early morning, you will take a tourist bus to Pokhara.
 If you are lucky and get the right side of the bus, you can take pleasure in amazing views of green mountains and villages.
 Upon reaching the enchanting city of Pokhara which offers magnificent views of Dhaulagiri, Manaslu, Machhapuchhare, peaks of Annapurna and others, you get check in to the hotel.
 Pokhara has a big lake, known as ‘Tal’ in Nepali which offer fishing, boating and swimming.
 Strolling around the Lakeside city and exploring it in the evening is enjoyable.